Sleep anxiety in Australia

 Sleep anxiety can do more than ruin your morning or make a third coffee an inevitability – it can have severe consequences on your health and wellbeing.

-Exercise helps sleep
+Exercise can help you sleep

 Exercise promotes sleep in two ways – firstly, it’s tiring.
 The combination of ‘damaged’ muscles and resource consumption means that your body needs to rest to recover, encouraging drowsiness and eventual sleep.
 Secondly, exercise has been shown to help manage anxiety and depression.